1,000+ Opportunities

 * Over $340,904,546 million in funding benefits communities in rural and Tribal areas.
 Last updated: Tuesday, April 7, 2026 ## U.S. Department of Transportation 1200 New Jersey Avenue, SE # Operating Administrations # Research and Technology * Office of the Assistant Secretary for Research and Technology * Bureau of Transportation Statistics # Policies, Rights, and Legal

-Based on current listing details, eligibility includes: State and local governments, including Mississippi's Office of Highway Safety.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: State and local governments, including Mississippi's Office of Highway Safety.
+Confirm the full requirements in the official notice before applying.